Increase your knowledge or deepen your specific issue at ATB Automation, together with one of our motion control specialists

 Knowledge session 1: Basic programming

-After this session, participants can independently program a Basic application.
+After this session, participants can independently program a Trio MOTION-iX application.
 The commonly used syntax is user-friendly and understandable for everyone.
 A participant learns how to set up an application with its own routines and functions.
 In addition, he learns error and error handling.
 If the project asks for specific issues, such as exchanging the data with parent control, then we will go into this in more detail, so that the possibilities can be fully utilized.
 In the session we will set up many example programs so that experience is gained and a good reference work is created which fits in with the development of the project.

 Subjects: Program Structures, Constants, Logical and Bitwise operators, Comparison operators, Mathematical function, Functions, IO, Terminal, SD-Card storage